Mario0051/WorldOfChemistry/README.md

 You may pull request features that are from the Chemistry Update for Minecraft: Bedrock Edition, and I may look in to adding them into my mod if the features are correctly implemented.
 If a pull request is given, I will modify the code if some parts are different from the rest of the code that I have given in this repository.

 # Ideas of things you can add and are currently missing from my mod
-* Better crafting implementations for bleach and how it is used
+* Better crafting implementations for bleach by making it remove banner patterns instead of just replacing it with a white banner.
+The base banner should turn back to white.
 * More elements
 * Other crafting recipes that are in the update
 * Ice Bomb